wujiashu0421/SPART/docs/source/Tutorial.rst

 	\left[\begin{array}{c} \dot{q}_{0}\\ \dot{q}_{m} \end{array}\right]=
 	\left[\begin{array}{c} \tau_{0}\\ \tau_{m} \end{array}\right]

-To obtain the inertia matrices we need to specify the mass and inertia of the base--spacecraft and of the joints.
+To obtain the inertia matrices we need to specify the mass and inertia of the base--spacecraft and of the different manipulator links.

 You can now compute these inertia matrices as follows.